jingzhian/mkdocs-md-notes/docs/dermatology.md

 ### Bacterial Diseases

+Subcutaneous bacterial invasion may lead to cellulitis or, in the case of Clostridium perfringens, gas gangrene with myonecrosis.
+Cellulitis is typically characterized by skin warmth and gas gangrene is characterized by crepitus.

-#### Erysipelas
+#### Erysipelas or Antony's Fire
-Infection by Streptococcus Pyogenes that is limited to the epidermis and superficial dermis, which gives erysipelas its characteristic raised sharp borders and intense erythema.
+Infection by Streptococcus Pyogenes and GAS that is limited to the epidermis and superficial dermis, which gives erysipelas its characteristic raised sharp borders and intense erythema.
 Erysipelas is a superficial form of cellulitis most commonly due to Streptococcus Pyogenes.
-Erysipelas affects the upper dermis (epidermis and superficial dermis) and extends into the superficial cutaneous lymphatics.
+Erysipelas affects the **upper dermis** (epidermis and superficial dermis) and extends into the superficial cutaneous lymphatics.
 It is also known as St Anthony's fire due to the intense rash associated with it.

 **Clinical Features**

 - Fever early in course of the disease
-- Rash with characteristic raised sharp borders and intense erythema due to upper dermis involvement
+- Rash with characteristic raised **SHARP** borders and intense erythema due to upper dermis involvement
 - Overlying bullae can develop in severe cases, and patients often have constitutional symptoms (eg, fever, chills).
 - Rapid spread and onset